BenGeorgie55/BLE-Scanner/README.md

 This project should therefore be treated as an additional privacy-awareness system, not as a guarantee that every smart-glasses, camera, microphone, or recording device will be detected.

 Which Version Should I Build?

-VersionCost / AvailabilitySkill LevelIntended Use
+Version

+Cost / Availability

+Skill Level

+Intended Use

-ESP32-S3 Lite v1.1	Slightly more expensive and sometimes harder to source	Very little practical skill	Simplest daily portable/travel detector
+ESP32-S3 Lite v1.1

+Slightly more expensive and sometimes harder to source

+Very little practical skill

+Simplest daily portable/travel detector

+ESP32-WROOM v1.1

-ESP32-WROOM v1.1	Cheapest and widely available	Some soldering and practical knowledge	Budget daily portable/travel detector CYD DEV Lite	More expensive and larger	Some technical knowledge	Schools, childcare, offices, healthcare, aged care, facilities and fixed deployment
+Cheapest and widely available

+Some soldering and practical knowledge

+Budget daily portable/travel detector

+CYD DEV Lite

+More expensive and larger

+Some technical knowledge

+Schools, childcare, offices, healthcare, aged care, facilities and fixed deployment

-CYD Expanded DEV	Highest cost and complexity	Advanced technical/development skill	Highest-capability stationary detector and development platform
+CYD Expanded DEV

+Highest cost and complexity

+Advanced technical/development skill

+Highest-capability stationary detector and development platform

 Requirements Common to Every Build

 Every version requires:

 A computer